- Facts to Know

-Certain over-the-counter medications such as cough syrup or laxatives
+- Certain over-the-counter medications such as cough syrup or laxatives or immunostimulatory herbal medications

 Facts to Know

-Approximately 1.5 million Americans have some form of lupus, and according to the Lupus Foundation of America, because some cases go undiagnosed, that number is probably higher.
-Women constitute at least 90 percent of lupus cases.
+- Approximately 1 million to 1.5 million Americans have some form of lupus.
+Women constitute at least 90 percent of systemic lupus cases.
 Lupus is more common in African-Americans, American Indians and Asians than in Caucasians.

-Exposure to UV light can lead to a skin rash and worsen other lupus symptoms.
-If you have lupus, wear protective clothing and use sunscreen (SPF 30 or greater) when outdoors, and remember that some UV light penetrates glass, including car windows.
+- Exposure to UV light can lead to a skin rash and worsen other lupus symptoms.
+If you have lupus, wear protective clothing and use sunscreen (SPF 55 or greater) when outdoors, and remember that some UV light penetrates glass, including car windows.
 Try to use sunscreen that protects against both UVA and UVB light.
-Studies indicate that sunscreens that contain ecamsule (Mexoryl) in addition to SPF block of 60 or higher can be particularly effective for photosensitive patients.
+Studies indicate that sunscreens that contain ecamsule (Mexoryl) in addition to SPF block of 55 or higher can be particularly effective for photosensitive patients.
 Stronger sunscreens are required than for preventing skin cancer, because even small amounts of light can trigger a response in the skin in patients with lupus.

 Questions to Ask

 Review the following Questions to Ask about lupus so you're prepared to discuss this important health issue with your health care professional.

 - Do my symptoms suggest a possible diagnosis of lupus?